hendraaagil/gilbot-whatsapp/README.md

 ## Command flow

-If you checked on the all files in [commands](src/commands) folder, the command separated into 2 types:
+If you checked on the all files in [commands](src/commands) folder, the command is separated into 2 types:

 - Command without `requireLock`